 This blog post explains the underlying cause of an excessive production of melanin and provides evidence-based topical management and professional treatment that provides quantifiable results, from prevention to advanced treatment.

 Hyperpigmentation is a condition of the skin where dark spots appear on the skin as a result of high production of melanin.
-Melanin is synthesized by the melanocytes or special cells when it is stimulated by an inflammatory response, UV radiation, or even a change of hormones.
+Melanin is synthesized by the melanocytes or special cells when it is stimulated by an inflammatory response, UV radiation, or even a change in hormones.

 Whereas hyperpigmentation is not typically regarded as a serious medical situation, it may reduce self-esteem significantly and is often caused by the accumulation of skin damage.
 The issue of pigmentation goes beyond cosmetic concerns; the treatment of it leads to the overall health of the skin in the long run and prevents its irreversible discoloration.